 The Swiss-house at Rechlin

+During 1926, personnel came mostly from the German Aviation Research Institute.
+The Test Programme defined that emphasis was to be placed upon engine development.
 For aircraft, only those tests should be carried out which were necessary to service as preliminary stages for future development.

 The aim was to create four basic types of aircraft, namely:

-Long-range reconnaissance aircraft, and simultaneously day-bombers;
+- Long-range reconnaissance aircraft, and simultaneously day-bombers;

-Two-seat fighters, with limited suitability for reconnaissance;
+- Two-seat fighters, with limited suitability for reconnaissance;

-Night-reconnaissance and night-fighters, together with artillery aircraft;
+- Night-reconnaissance and night-fighters, together with artillery aircraft;

 In this programme, emphasis was also laid on the necessity to establish a "numerically large entity for independent air warfare" whereby it was recognized that to achieve this goal, development of interim types was essential.